JV4K/JV4K/README.md

 - 🔭 I’m currently working on mecanum wheeled robot.
 Specifically on the lower level (motor control with STM32)
 - 🌱 I’m currently learning control theory and C-programming of MCUs

+I've been interested in custom keyboars for a couple of years, so some MK projects are highly possible.
 <!--
 **JV4K/JV4K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.